What is the SEER Rating?

 I need help troubleshooting a problem with my equipment.

-As your local Carrier dealer, Pivotal Home Solutions is your troubleshooting expert, and we are happy to help you with any problem you may experience with your HVAC system.
-In addition, Carrier also provides a network of troubleshooting technicians at Carrier distribution centers across the country which Pivotal Home Solutions will utilize to solve your concern.
+As your local Carrier dealer, Oncourse Home Solutions is your troubleshooting expert, and we are happy to help you with any problem you may experience with your HVAC system.
+In addition, Carrier also provides a network of troubleshooting technicians at Carrier distribution centers across the country which Oncourse Home Solutions will utilize to solve your concern.
 Should we encounter a situation that requires additional factory help, we will contact our factory supported service manager(s) for assistance.

 What are the advantages of a programmable thermostat?